davidwolfpaw/macbook-setup/README.md

 - Set key repeat to fast and delay until repeat to short
 - Turn off keyboard brightness when computer is unused
 - Setup replacement texts (like yall) so it doesn't try autocorrecting my informalities
-- Add Colemak input source
 - Set trackpad click to light, tracking speed to rather fast, and silent clicking
 - Turn off launchpad trackpad gesture
-- Setup internet accounts (email, Twitter)
+- Setup internet accounts
-- Show bluetooth in menu bar
+- Show bluetooth in control center
-- Show battery percentage in menu bar
+- Show battery percentage in control center
-- Show date and time but not day in menu bar
+- Show date and time in menu bar
 - Ensure that guest account is off, and main account profile is set
 - Show all files including hidden ones `defaults write com.apple.finder AppleShowAllFiles YES;`
 - Make notification banners only display for three seconds, because ten is ridiculous. `defaults write com.apple.notificationcenterui bannerTime 3`